alexandrebis/quantum-catsweeper/README.md

 A Hadamard gate is used on the qubit that represents the bomb and when the tile is clicked, the qubit is measured.
 It has a 50/50 chance of evaluating to a 1 (bomb explodes) or a 0 (bomb defuses).

 ## Golden Cat
 The golden cat moves around based on your click.
-If you find it you win 100% of the time.
+If you find it, you win 100% of the time.

-If you click on a tile that is not an exploding bomb (number tile, defused cat, blank tiles) then the golden cat moves one space in the direction of the tile you just clicked.
+If you click on a tile that is not an exploding bomb nor a blank tile (number tile, defused cat) then the golden cat moves one space in the direction of the tile you just clicked.

-If a negatively evaluated tile is clicked the golden cat moves one space away.
+If a negatively evaluated bomb is clicked, the golden cat moves one space away.

 This knowledge can be used as strategy to win the game.